rbisdorff/Digraph3/docSphinx/tutorial.rst

-    1. The simplest model, called **RandomPerformaceTableau**, generates a set of *n* decision actions, a set of *m* real-valued performance criteria, ranging by default from 0.0 to 100.0, associated with default discrimination thresholds: 10.0 (ind.), 20.0 (pref.) and 80.0 (veto).
-The generated performances are uniformly distributed on each measurement scale.
+    1. The simplest model, called **RandomPerformaceTableau**, generates a set of *n* decision actions, a set of *m* real-valued performance criteria, ranging by default from 0.0 to 100.0, associated with default discrimination thresholds: 2.5 (ind.), 5.0 (pref.) and 60.0 (veto).
+The generated performances are Beta(2.2) distributed on each measurement scale.

     2. One of the most useful random generator, called **RandomCBPerformanceTableau**, proposes two decision objectives,